grnet/kamaki/docs/man/kamaki.rst

 **************

 * list           List images accessible by user
+* meta           Manage image metadata
-* meta           Get image metadata
+    * list      Get image metadata
+    * set       Add / update metadata and properties for an image
+    * delete    Remove/empty image metadata and/or custom properties
 * register       (Re)Register an image
 * unregister     Unregister an image (does not delete the image file)
 * shared         List shared images